markgbeckett/zx80/hampsons_plane/README.md

 1. Input skill level
 2. Randomise game board (Part 1)
 3. Randomise game board (Part 2)
+4. Prompt player to start the game
-4. Read in column id
+5. Read in column id
-5. Read in row id (first digit)
+6. Read in row id (first digit)
-6. Read in row id (second digit)
+7. Read in row id (second digit)
-7. Flip tile (Part 1)
+8. Flip tile (Part 1)
-8. Flip tile (Part 2)
+9. Flip tile (Part 2)
-9. Check if solved (jump to 4, if not)
+10. Check if solved (jump to 5, if not)
 10. Congratulate player (return to 1 on keypress)

 The sequencer itself requires 77 T states, leaving 1,287 T states for the functionality of each game step.
 The game will only move from one step to the next, if a certain condition is met.
-For example, the game will only move from Step 1 to Step 2, if the user presses a valid key (selecting a skill level between 1 and 9).
+For example, the game will only move from Step 1 to Step 2 if the user presses a valid key (selecting a skill level between 1 and 9).

 There seems to be some flexibility in exactly how long a game step is -- possibly anything within around 10 T states of the target of 1,287 is good enough.
 If the routine length is too far from the target, the screen will be displayed offset or will flicker.